eduardorittner/devutils/README.md

 Simple binary utilities suite for software developers.

+Currently comprised of only numeric base visualization and conversion.

 ## Installation

 After cloning the repo, simply run sudo ./install.sh which will compile the code and copy the binaries to /usr/local/bin/.
 If desired, it's possible to just compile the code yourself using cargo and use the generated binaries in /target/debug/ as you see fit.